Code-Institute-Submissions/Eoinburke-milestone-project_JuneResu/README.md

 # User stories:
 - As a new visitor, I want to easily navigate the site to find whether the content creator the right fit for my needs.
 - As a new visitor, I would like to learn more about the content creators vision, so I can get to know their background better.
 I would also like to know the reasons why this content creator stands out from the crowd.
-- I would like to work with approachable content creator and have a clear picture of what I should expect.
+- I would like to work with an approachable content creator and have a clear picture of what I should expect.
 - As an interested client, I want to be able to contact the content creator easily.
 - As a potential client, I would like to learn more about the content creators works and get validation via their history and presence in the social media.
 It is more reassuring to trust businesses who have a solid follower base.
 - As a returning visitor to the website, I want to be able to find the contact page easily to reach the content creator.